-5-10 days= School counselor will meet with the student and make a connection with a parent/guardian.
+5-10 days= Staff will make a connection with a parent/guardian.

 10 days=An attendance letter will be sent home if the absences accumulate to 10 days.
 If a student's absence exceeds 10 days, a doctor's excuse will be required for any medical absence.